seven-io/bagisto/README.md

 ### Send SMS to Customer

-Go to `Customers` and click on the sms77 icon in the actions column.
+Go to `Customers` and click on the seven icon in the actions column.

 ### Send SMS to Customer Group

-Go to `Groups` and click on the sms77 icon in the actions column.
+Go to `Groups` and click on the seven icon in the actions column.

 You can use property placeholders which resolve to the person's property as long as it is defined, e.g. {{first_name}} {{last_name}} resolves to the person's first and last name.

 ## Support

 Need help?
-Feel free to [contact us](https://www.sms77.io/en/company/contact).
+Feel free to [contact us](https://www.seven.io/en/company/contact).

 [![MIT](https://img.shields.io/badge/License-MIT-teal.svg)](LICENSE)